Skip to main content Skip to secondary navigation

 Lowest Diesel Taxes:

-Alaska: 37 cents/gallon
+Alaska: 9 cents/gallon

-In the US, fuel taxes are often used to fund transportation infrastructure, including roads and bridges
+In the U.S., fuel taxes are often used to fund transportation infrastructure, including roads and bridges

-Reasons for Differing Regional Fuel Prices in the US
+Reasons for Differing Regional Fuel Prices in the U.S.

 • Proximity to fuel supply